-On August 21, 1937, the tragic Blackwater Fire caused the death of 15 firefighters, burning approximately 1,700 acres of National Forest System lands on the Shoshone National Forest, near Cody, Wyoming.
+On August 21, 1937, the tragic Blackwater Fire caused the death of 15 firefighters, burning approximately 1,700 acres of Shoshone National Forest land, near Cody, Wyoming.

 Preliminary reports on this lightning fire showed that initial action was vigorous; quite remarkably so, considering the remote location of the fire and that the Shoshone National Forest was considered a low-danger forest.
 The forest didn't even have lookout stations.
-Up to 1939, the Blackwater Fire was the largest loss of life from a single National Forest fire since 1910.
+Up until 1939, the Blackwater Fire was the largest loss of life from a single national forest fire since 1910.

 The Blackwater Fire was the first fatality fire to have significant investigation and study of the event done immediately after the tragedy.
 This analysis of the fire eventually led to the development of the smokejumper program, a management action to address the time delay problems encountered for crews responding to the fire.